 Applies the tools and methods of creative processes.
 An abbreviated course offered seven weeks of a term designed to prepare the student for a serious artistic practice.
 Students propose, iterate, and produce an object or set of objects in an exploration of their own creative process.
 Prerequisite: two ART- courses (each 1.0 course credit) or consent of instructor.
 (0.25 course credit)

-ART-202 Focus Course: Portfolio Development
+ART-204 Focus Course: Junior Review Preparation

-Prepares students for developing a portfolio that reflects the breadth and skills of their own artistic practice and production.
+Assists students in preparing written materials and a portfolio for the Junior Review presentation.
+An abbreviated course offered seven weeks of a term designed to prepare the student for serious artistic practice.
 Prerequisite: two ART- courses (each 1.0 course credit) or consent of instructor.
 (0.25 course credit)

-ART-203 Focus Course: Contemporary Artistic Practice
+ART-209 Focus Course: Professional Practice

-Highlights the art, writings, routines and habits of contemporary artists and practitioners.
-An abbreviated course offered seven weeks of a term designed to prepare the student for a serious artistic practice.
+Assists students with identifying professional goals, assembling resumes and curriculum vitae, branding and marketing materials, and pricing artwork.
+An abbreviated course offered seven weeks of a term designed to prepare the student for serious artistic practice.
 Prerequisite: two ART- courses (each 1.0 course credit) or consent of instructor.
 (0.25 course credit)

-ART-211 Focus Course: Artist Statements/Artist Talks
+ART-211 Focus Course: Artist Statements

-Guides students through the construction of artist statements and artist talks to present their work to a wider public.
-An abbreviated course offered seven weeks of a term designed to prepare the student for a serious artistic practice.
+Guides students through the construction of artist statements.
+An abbreviated course offered seven weeks of a term designed to prepare the student for serious artistic practice.
 Prerequisite: two ART- courses (each 1.0 course credit) or consent of instructor.
 (0.25 course credit)

 ART-212 Focus Course: Artist Websites

-Guides students through best practices in the process of developing and maintaining a professional website.
-An abbreviated course offered seven weeks of a term designed to prepare the student for a serious artistic practice.
+Guides students through best practices in the process of developing and maintaining a professional website and online portfolio.
+An abbreviated course offered seven weeks of a term designed to prepare the student for serious artistic practice.
 Prerequisite: two ART- courses (each 1.0 course credit) or consent of instructor.
 (0.25 course credit)

 ART-213 Focus Course: Critique

 Offers students the opportunity to practice and improve critique skills.
-An abbreviated course offered seven weeks of a term designed to prepare the student for a serious artistic practice.
+An abbreviated course offered seven weeks of a term designed to prepare the student for serious artistic practice.
 Prerequisite: two ART- courses (each 1.0 course credit) or consent of instructor.
 (0.25 course credit)

 ART-291 Focus Course: Topics in Studio Art

 Focuses on a specific theme or topic.
-An abbreviated course offered seven weeks of a term designed to prepare the student for a serious artistic practice.
+An abbreviated course offered seven weeks of a term designed to prepare the student for serious artistic practice.
 Topics vary.
 May be taken more than once for credit, provided the topics are substantially different.
 Prerequisite: two ART- courses (each 1.0 course credit) or consent of instructor.
 (0.25 course credit)

 300-level courses offer students the opportunity to expand their technical and conceptual skills at a more advanced level.
 Courses numbered ART 300–349 are offered without prerequisite and open to any student.
 Courses numbered ART 350–399 have one or more prerequisites.